Prometheus Long-term Storage

 }

-This is now our schema for a container_last_seen metric entry.
+This is now the expected schema for a container_last_seen metric entry.

 How do I develop a feel for InfluxDB data and queries?